Emafire003/LightWithin/README.md

 ![demo_heal_brief](https://user-images.githubusercontent.com/29462910/171922554-e776af80-241a-4acc-a5f8-1d0b3f26211c.gif)

 Currently there are only 3 types of innerlights, Heal Light, Defense Light and Strength Light.
 For now, when they trigger they add a powerful potion effect (beyond vanilla levels) when the player (or the target of the light) needs it the most.
-Aka, for now, when they are below 25/50% HP depending on the specif light.
+For example, when they are below 25/50% HP or when they are surrounded by mobs etc, depending on the specif lightype.
+Elemental lights will require an item or a block to be near the player maybe.

 But this is just a start, i'm going to make more complex lights with more complex triggers that may summon a raging storm at whover is attacking the player or his allies, or ice up the surroundings and such.
 I just don't have the time right now, and besides, this is just the alpha version!
+EDIT: now I'm working on a bunch of stuff!
 There also are cool little jingles for pretty much everything you do/activate!

 ### How your unique light is deteremined